harsh29320/Examine-Racial-Discrimination-Using-EDA/README.md

 # Examine-Racial-Discrimination-Using-EDA
-This project consist of an analysis conducted to check if racial discrimination influence callbacks.
+This project consist of an analysis conducted to check if racial discrimination can influence callbacks.